nanatotibadze/Movies/README.md

 Users can:
 - Search a movie and view details about a movie;
 - Rate movies;
-- Add movies to the watched list;-Remove movies from the watched list;
+- Add movies to the watched list;
+- Remove movies from the watched list;
 - View average imdb and user's rating for watched movies;

 ### Screenshot